-Criteria Excellent (A) Good (B) Satisfactory (C) Marginal Pass (D) Fail (F) objective s, functiona lities, and compone nts in an operating the objectives of operating systems, how operating systems are related to computer hardware, what functionalities are provided to users, and what the major functionalities are provided to users, and what the major of operating systems, how operating systems are related to computer hardware, what functionalities The student is able to identify major components in an operating system, name some basic functionalities in an operating system, and briefly describe how these components or functionalities work.
-The student is unable to identify major components in an operating system, name some basic functionalities in an operating system, and briefly describe how these components or functionalities work.
-Processes and thoroughly the internal structures of processes and threads, what mutual exclusion is, how to synchronize processes and avoid deadlocks, and how to schedule processes and The student understands sufficiently the internal structures of processes and threads, what mutual exclusion is, how to synchronize processes and avoid deadlocks, and how to schedule processes and threads. processes and threads, what mutual exclusion is, how to synchronize The student understands some basic concepts of processes and threads, deadlocks, and process/thread scheduling algorithms.
-The student has no knowledge in basic concepts of processes and threads, deadlocks, and process/thread scheduling algorithms.
-Memory, I/O devices, and files excellent know- how in the management of main and virtual memory, I/O know-how in the The student demonstrates average know- how in the management of main and virtual memory, I/O The student does not know about the management of main and virtual memory, I/O devices, and files.

-files. devices, and files. and/or multithre ad program ming programs that meet all multiprocess/m ultithread programs that meet most The student writes multiprocess/m ultithread programs that multiprocess/m ultithread programs that The student is unable to program with multiprocess/m ultithread techniques.
+Criteria Excellent (A) Good (B) Satisfactory (C) Marginal Pass (D) Fail (F) Basic objective s, functiona lities, and compone nts in an operating system excellent knowledge in the objectives of operating systems, how operating systems are related to computer hardware, what functionalities are provided to users, and what the major components are in operating the objectives of operating systems, how operating systems are related to computer hardware, what functionalities are provided to users, and what the major The student acquires average knowledge in the objectives of operating systems, how operating systems are related to computer hardware, what functionalities are provided to users, and what the major components are in operating systems. major components in an operating system, name some basic functionalities in an operating system, and The student is unable to identify major components in an operating system, name some basic functionalities in an operating system, and briefly describe how these components or functionalities work.
+Processes and Threads The student understands thoroughly the internal structures of processes and threads, what mutual exclusion is, how to synchronize processes and avoid deadlocks, and how to schedule processes and The student understands sufficiently the internal structures of processes and threads, what mutual exclusion is, how to synchronize processes and avoid deadlocks, and The student understands more than basic concepts in the internal structures of processes and threads, what mutual exclusion is, how to synchronize processes and The student has no knowledge in basic concepts of processes and threads, deadlocks, and process/thread scheduling algorithms.
+Memory, I/O devices, and files excellent know- how in the management of main and virtual memory, I/O the management of main and virtual management of main and virtual management of The student does not know about the management of main and virtual memory, I/O devices, and files. devices, and files. devices, and files. files. and/or multithre ad program ming The student correctly writes multiprocess/m ultithread programs that meet all specifications. writes multiprocess/m ultithread programs that meet most ultithread programs that multiprocess/m ultithread programs that meet a few The student is unable to program with multiprocess/m ultithread techniques.